215 route 18 south, east brunswick, nj

 are you curious, what is your dosha?

-** below is a very, very, very simplified description of dosha types & the art of balancing them, to learn more about your personal ayurvedic constitution we suggest an appointment with a dosha consultant,
+** below is a very, very, very simplified description of dosha types & the art of balancing them, to learn more about your personal ayurvedic constitution ask us about taking a fun dosha quiz!. **

 vata = air & ether

 (provides motion necessary for our physical, mental, and emotional processes)